Updated: April 19, 2022

 Indoors and Outdoors

 Being outdoors is always safer than indoors.
+Private homes almost always have inadequate ventilation.
 Indoor spaces should either have operable windows or mechanical ventilation.
 Spaces heated by radiators or floorboard heaters are not mechanically ventilated.
 Many fancoil units along the wall (i.e., a radiator with a fan) are not mechanically ventilated.
 An operable window can provide very good ventilation.
 In cold weather, cracking windows will supply fresh air without significantly affecting room temperature.
 Venues with high ceilings and large, spacious rooms are likely to have better ventilation.
 Ask the venue manager to increase air circulation, especially for weekend and after-hour meetings when some systems are on automatic setback.

 When indoor ventilation quality or the vaccination status of others is unknown, take breaks and lunch times outside.
 Leave rooms that feel stuffy.
 Take a break from long sessions when you sense stale air developing.